Gilles Robin Northern Rhône, France.

 In 1996 the estate was just 10 ha and nearly all in Crozes-Hermitage.
 Today, it has expanded to 22 ha and includes prime holdings in Hermitage, Cornas, St-Joseph and St-Peray, as well as the original vineyards in Crozes.
 The average age of vines across the estate is now more than 40 years, and this combined with meticulous work in the vineyards brings great concentration and complexity to the finished wines.
 In 2012 Gilles began working with organic viticulture and today the estate is certified organic.

-2022 Crozes-Hermitage rouge Papillon à Léonie et Lucie
+2022 Crozes-Hermitage rouge Papillon (à Léonie et Lucie)

-review for 2020 as 2022 not yet reviewed ‘Brilliant magenta.
+‘Brilliant magenta.
 Spice-accented red and dark berries and fresh flowers on the incisive nose.
 Offers gently sweet black raspberry and cherry flavors show fine clarity and pick up a succulent herb nuance with aeration.
 Displays spicy lift and cut on the gently tannic, persistent finish, which features resonating red fruit and spice notes.
 Drink 2024-2030.’
 91 points, Josh Raynolds, Vinous, December 2022.

-2019 Crozes-Hermitage Albéric (formerly Albéric Bouvet)
+2022 Crozes-Hermitage Albéric (formerly Albéric Bouvet) 750 + 1500m

-2019 Saint Joseph rouge
+2019 Saint Joseph rouge - SOLD OUT

 100% Syrah including vines planted in the Saint-Epine lieu-dit, north of Tournon, where the soils are schist and gneiss over granite giving a finer fresher profile than those planted further south on pure granite.
 Vinified with 100% whole-bunches the resulting wine is more Burgundian with striking floral aromatics and super fine tannins.
 Pure joy.